abhayhh/Free-Grammarly/README.md

-Grammarly, but better—a free extension tool that you can use with your free Gemini API key.

 ## Features

-1. On/Off button
+1. On/Off Toggle
-2. High speed
+2. High Speed
-3. Enables real-time correction; no button clicks required.
-Automatically fixes errors and improves sentences as you type.
+3. Real-time Correction: Automatically corrects errors and improves sentences as you type, eliminating the need for button clicks.
-4. Corrects errors you might not even notice.
+4. Discreet Error Correction: Identifies and corrects subtle errors.

+## Usage

+1. Enter your Gemini API key and enable the extension.
+2. The extension will automatically detect text boxes.
+3. After a two-second pause in typing, the text box will highlight in orange, indicating correction is in progress.
+Upon completion, the box will turn green, and the text will be corrected.

+## Considerations

+1. Potential for Overly Rapid Correction: Corrections may occur before the user has finished composing a sentence.
+2. Incompatibility with WhatsApp